 11.19 No Purchase Order, No Pay

-The JCCT will ensure compliance with the ‘No Purchase Order, No Pay’ policy, the All Wales policy which was introduced to ensure that Procure to Pay continues to provide world-class services on a ‘Once for Wales’ basis.
+The JCCT will ensure compliance with the ‘No Purchase Order, No Pay’ policy, the All-Wales policy which was introduced to ensure that Procure to Pay continues to provide world-class services on a ‘Once for Wales’ basis.

 The policy ensures that a purchase order is raised at the beginning of a purchase in circumstances where a purchase order is required under the policy.
 This follows industry standard best practice as it provides a commitment as to what is likely to be spent.
 The supplier must obtain a purchase order number for their invoice in order for it to be processed for payment.